F5CodeGuru/asm342/module2/lab1/lab1.rst

 .. note::

-        Note the difference between an array and a hash, so far we ha`ve discussed hashes.
-Arrays, denoted with [] are similar, they store keys and values, however the keys are numerical, 1,2,3, etc. This is because the key value may be no existent and is definitely dynamic.
-More on this later, you will see an array below, the virtualServers entry.
+        Note the difference between an array and a hash, so far we have discussed hashes.
+Arrays, denoted with [] are similar, they store keys and values, however the keys are numerical, 1,2,3, etc. This is because the key value may be non-existent and is definitely dynamic.
+More on this later.
+Below, you will see an array in the virtualServers entry.

-Here is a real world ASM output example, truncated with a “…” to show relevant parts
+Here is a real world ASM output example, truncated with a “…” to show the relevant parts:

 .. code-block:: json